wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 * Inspect RED metrics to obtain a status summary for an application:
   - The total number of requests that are represented by the application's spans.
   - The percentage of the application's spans that contain errors.
-  - The span duration (in seconds) at the 95th percentile across the application.
+  - The span duration (in milliseconds) at the 95th percentile across the application.
 * Sort the displayed applications by name or by a RED metric.
 * Click an application name for an overview of its services.